Twig6943/PVZGE/REPACKAGING.md

 ## 5. Copy game files
 From your decompiled `.asar` contents:
 - Go to `out/renderer`
-- Copy everything from there into the `docs` folder you just made
+- Move everything from there into the `docs` folder you just made

 ---